Geektrovert/nebula/README.md

 Features:

 - Write posts in markdown
-- Filter posts by tags on homepage
+- Search/Filter posts by tags on homepage
 - Neat and clean modern UI
 - Beautiful Light and Dark theme with preference awareness
 - Code syntax highlighting with specific line change highlighting featues